indexxing/PolyPlus/README.md

 > Poly+ is in no way affiliated with the Polytoria team.
 This is a project I started for the community - and I hope some community members are willing to help with development so the extension is better for everyone ❤️.

 > [!IMPORTANT]
 > This extension is currently in BETA.
-If you find any bugs, please report them in this repository's issues section as it'd be a great help towards development of the extension.
+If you find any bugs, please report them in this repository's issues section as it'd be a great help towards the development of the extension.

 > [!TIP]
-> Want to learn what's in store for Poly+?
+> Would you like to learn what's in store for Poly+?
 Check out the roadmap [here](https://github.com/users/indexxing/projects/2)!

 # Poly+